robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 ![Mustang](/images/cars/mustang.jpg)

 Sweet convertible Mustang!
 It has white paint with a rare red interior, there were only 3 for sale in America with that combo when we bought this.
 This car is fast for a 4 cylinder, and is just as nice as my Corvette was.
-It's the Premium Plus package, so it has lots of digital displays, heated and cooled seats, CarPlay and Android Auto and tons of other great features.
+It has the Premium Plus package, so it has lots of digital displays, heated and cooled seats, CarPlay and Android Auto and tons of other great features.
 This is a super comfortable car that is also fun to drive.

 We bought this CPO from Sarasota Ford over in Sarasota, FL.
 We drove both the Fiat and Corvette over and traded them both in.
 It was really sad to see my C7 go, but at the same time, it was way too expensive of a car for me.
 I got a little upset not having a fun manual sports car though, so I bought myself a...

 ----
 ### 12. 2004 Honda S2000
 * Bought: $10,000 / 85,000 miles
-* Sold: $12,000 / 85,800
+* Sold: $12,000 / 88,000
 * MPG: 18/25, premium gas.
 Great smiles per gallon!
 * Insurance: $50/mo for excellent coverage
 * Engine: 2.4L 4-cylinder, 237HP